chilituna/ft_printf/README.md

 42 Project ft_printf

 Summary: this project was pretty straigh-forward: recoding printf().
-Function has to handle the following conversions: cspdiuxX%
+Function has to handle the following conversions: cspdiuxX%.

 With this project I also learned about variadic functions.